E3SM-Project/scmlib/Diagnostics_Package/README.md

 height_cord = "z"  # p = pressure; z = height
 ```

 Note that some observational/LES datasets ONLY have eithe `p` or `z`.
 Thus if you want to compare against a particular dataset, ensure that dataset as the appropriate coordinates and select accordingly.
+Note that we are aware that it is not obvious what coordiantes exist in each reference dataset without doing an ncdump.
+We will document this better in the near future.

 #### Profile Averaging Windows